lsnovich/lauranovich/README.md

 Experience includes template and style guide design, user-stories and team management.
 I quickly research and learn new technology.
 I am a professional and proficient writer with a flair for desktop publishing and page design.

-I create and understands complex architecture diagrams and have experience in communication, security, authentication protocols, virtualization, etc.
+I create and understand complex architecture diagrams and have experience in communication, security, authentication protocols, virtualization, etc.

 Tool Chest includes Madcap Flare, Jira/Confluence, Git/TFS, XML, DocBook, FrameMaker, MS Office Suite, WebWorks, Visio, CorelDraw and More!